43 Team Building Activities That Turn Colleagues Into Friends

 3. Enjoy a Culinary Adventure on a Food Tour

 Aside from tasting new foods and potentially discovering their new favorite restaurants, your team will have plenty of time to talk and get to know each other as they walk from place to place.

-5. Shake Things up With Mixology
+5. Shake Things Up With Online Mixology Classes

 At the end of the class, have everyone craft (and name!) a cocktail of their own.
 You can give prizes for the best creation and the most creative name.

 6. Head to the Kitchen for Online Team Building Activities